omeka/omeka-s-enduser/docs/install.md

 - Replace the default thumbnailer with `Omeka\File\Thumbnailer\Gd`.
 - Replace the default thumbnailer with `Omeka\File\Thumbnailer\Imagick`, and enable Imagick in the file `php.ini` of your server via the server admin interface or directly in the file.
 - Keep the default thumbnailer `Omeka\File\Thumbnailer\ImageMagick`, but install the command line tool `imagemagick` and change the `imagemagick_dir` value to its directory.
 To install imagemagick, see the documentation of your server.

-[GD](https://secure.php.net/manual/en/intro.image.php){target=_blank} is a basic graphic library installed by default with PHP.
-It can create thumbnails for common image formats only (jpeg, gif, png).
-[Imagick and ImageMagick](https://www.imagemagick.org){target=_blank} are the same library and can create thumbnails for more than 200 formats.
-The difference is that the first is integrated in PHP and generally older than the command-line version.